 - An employer is now considered small if it had on average 500 or fewer employees throughout 2019.

 - The CAA also retroactively uncoupled the Paycheck Protection Program (“PPP”) and ERC for 2020.

 The uncoupling of PPP and ERC is significant.
 Taxpayers who were precluded from claiming the ERC because they had received a PPP loan are now permitted to go back and claim the ERC for 2020 by amending payroll tax filings.

 However, the same wages cannot be used for both PPP and ERC.
 So, you still need to meet the PPP 60% requirement whereby you must use 60% of the PPP loan proceeds for payroll.
 Therefore, when the two (ERC & PPP) coincide during the same time period, you need to effectively plan where the payroll dollars will be best utilized.

-Key Point: If you qualified for PPP 2nd draw by meeting the 25% PPP revenue reduction in the 4th quarter of 2020 (vs 2019), then you also very likely qualify for the ERC.
-And you would likely be entitled to the ERC during at least the first quarter of 2021.
-If this applies to your circumstances, call us to discuss this ASAP.
+Key Points: If you qualified for PPP 2nd draw by meeting the 25% PPP revenue reduction in the 4th quarter of 2020 (vs 2019), then you also very likely qualify for the ERC.
+And you would likely be entitled to the ERC during the first two quarters of 2021 If this applies to your circumstances, call us to discuss this ASAP.